WordPress/gutenberg/__device-tests__/README.md

 TLDR; to run the tests locally ensure metro isn't running and then run `yarn test:e2e:ios:local` and `yarn test:e2e:android:local` for the desired platform.

+Those commands include the process to build a testable version of the app, if it's the case you don't want to run the full suite and want to run a specific file or files you can use the e2e build commands that can be found in the package.json for the respective platform and then run `TEST_RN_PLATFORM=android yarn device-tests <pattern>` where the pattern can just be the file path.

 ### Starting the Appium Server

 One of the Caveats to using Appium is the need for the Appium server to be running to interact with the Simulator or Device through Webdriver, as a result the appium server will need to be started before running the tests.
 To make the entire process easier in the `beforeAll` block of the tests an Appium instance is fired up on a default port of 4723.
 If you already have something running on that port and would rather not stop that you can change the port within the code that starts that up.
 At the moment that port number is referenced from the config located at `__device-tests__/helpers/serverConfigs.js`.
 The process is killed in the `afterAll` block but at the time of writing this there's a small chance  some errors might cause it not to get there so it might be best to kill the process yourself if you think something is up.
 The server output when running the tests are written to `appium-out.log`, this can provide useful information when debugging the issues with the tests.